 The lessons covered a variety of wrestling holds and techniques.
 But they also contained a lot of training methods and some of those are still used today.

 The newsletters always began with some opening remarks.
-Gotch himself appeared on the front along with a cartoon wrestling logo of sorts.
-They then proceeded into tips for training, clean living, etc., before getting into the business of wrestling holds.
-The publications, although more than 100 years old, are still being used to this day as training methods.
+Burns himself appeared on the front along with a cartoon wrestling logo of sorts.
+They then went into tips for training, clean living, etc., before getting into the business of wrestling holds.
+Some of the training methods from the publications, although more than 100 years old, are still being used to this day.
 The wrestling methods were demonstrated by wrestlers including Burns himself, Gotch, and other grapplers.

 Now, I had heard about these newsletters before but only recently.
 I have to say that, as little as three months ago, I would have walked right past these and not given it a second thought.
 But as soon as I spotted them this weekend, I knew exactly what they were as I’d been reading up on early wrestlers and materials.
 I’d seen some replica wrestling posters elsewhere at the flea market so my first question was if they were reprints.
 But a closer inspection easily showed they were real.